Christmas Markets, Festivals and all the other amazing Christmas Events in the Netherlands for 2018!

 Christmas in Palace Het Loo

 If you want to feel a bit more royal while you celebrate the season make sure you visit Het Loo Palace during its Christmas event; where the beautiful rooms are decked out with Victorian Christmas trees and decorations formerly belonging to the previous Queen Wilhelmina and Prince Hendrick.
 The palace is also decorated with plants from the palace’s orangerie greenhouses and the tables are bedecked with damask, crystal, silver candelabras and fruit.
 In the palace grounds there is also an ice rink for skating and in the Coach Houses you can see carriages, sleds and cars used by the Oranjes.
-Running between the 16th December – 7th January this is also the last chance you will get to see the main indoor parts of the palace for the next three years as it is about to undergo renovations.
+Running between the 15th of December – 6th of January the palace will be temporarily opened for the winter holidays since at the moment it is undergoing renovations.

 Christmas Events in Leiden